joshwadle/My-solutions-to-precourse/Chapter_1_Python_Syntax/assignments/assignment_3_intro_class.md

 - Importing a class as a module in iPython.

 #### Instructions
 Follow along the script, it will guide you in the creation of a class called Complex.
-You will need to apply the knowledge gain in so called ACTION items.
+You will need to apply the knowledge gained in so called CHALLENGE items.

 ## Define functions

 Let us first think about setting up functions that would allow us to manipulate complexes.
 If you are not familiar with complexes, you can check out this [Wikipedia article](https://en.wikipedia.org/wiki/Complex_number) and in particular the [elementary operations section](https://en.wikipedia.org/wiki/Complex_number#Elementary_operations).

-In particular, we want to be able to add, subtract and multiply complex numbers together.
+CHALLENGE: We want to be able to take the conjugate of a complex number and we want add, subtract and multiply complex numbers together.

-ACTION: Fill in the functions [complex_functions.py](../code/complex_functions.py).
+YOUR ANSWER: Fill in the functions [complex_functions.py](../code/complex_functions.py).

-Filling in the functions [complex_functions.py](../code/complex_functions.py) is good programming practice, but not the main aim of this section, so a [solution file](../code/solns_complex_functions.py) is provided.
+Note: Filling in the functions [complex_functions.py](../code/complex_functions.py) is good coding practice, but not the main aim of this section, so a [solution file](../code/solns_complex_functions.py) is provided.

 ## Setting up a class

 The aim of setting up a class is to regroup objects that have similar attributes, here complexes that have a real part and an imaginary part.
+Let's make a `complex_class.py` script.

 ### 1. Defining a class

 This is very straightforward.
+Copy paste the following lines in `complex_class.py`.

 ```python
 class Complex(object):
   pass
 ```

-First use the reserved word `class`, and then indicate the class name.
-By convention, class names are usually capitalized.
-Everything in a class is indented
+First notice the use the reserved word `class`, and followed by the class name.
+By convention, class names are capitalized.
+Everything in a class is indented (here just the `pass`.)

 In the terminal, run `ipython` and import the class as you would a module.